Grom-class destroyer: Improved Grom class

 Two more ships of this class (Huragan and Orkan) were ordered in 1939 to be built in Gdynia, but war broke out soon after the first was laid down.
 They would have been the first major modern warships to be built in Poland.

 Operational service

 Just before the war broke out, the two destroyers were evacuated to Britain to fight alongside the Royal Navy.
-Since they were designed for Baltic operations, they had to be modified soon after their arrival there to improve stability, to enable them to operate successfully in the rough waters of the North Sea and the Atlantic.
-Grom was lost in this state in 1940.
-In December 1941 the remaining ship, Błyskawica, had the original 4.7 inch guns replaced by eight 4-inch (102 mm) guns in twin mountings.
-Various other modifications of armaments and sensors were made as the war progressed.
+Since they were designed for Baltic operations, they had to be modified to improve stability to operate in the rough waters of the North Sea and the Atlantic.
+Grom was sunk in 1940 and in December 1941 Błyskawica, had its 4.7 inch guns replaced by eight 4-inch (102 mm) guns in twin mountings.
+Various other modifications of armaments and sensors were made during the war.